ArvindRamachandran14/TAGUI-3.0/README.md

 ## Module Functionality

 #### MainForm.py
-This is the topleel of the GUI tree.
+This is the top level of the GUI tree.
+Contains the Menu bar, serial bar, status bar and the hosts the notebook containing different tabs

+#### CtrtSetup.py
+Module for the set up tab, which allows the user to set sample chamber, conditioning chamber, and humidity conditions

+#### CtrlMon.py
+Module for the monitor tab, which allows the user to monitor system variables such as temperature, partial pressures, and sample weight.
+Also enables the user to record data

+#### CtrlTerm.py
+Module for the terminal tab, which allows the user to type commands to be sent to the TA and receive responses

+#### TADAQ.py

+Responsible for establishing the initial serial connection to the TA, data acquisition from the TA and processing the command queue from the user

+#### TAGUI.py

+Responsible for the running the TAGUI application loop

 The TA is an apparatus that is used to study the thermodynamics of Direct Air Capture sorbents.
-Direct Air Capture (DAC) is the process of capturing CO2 from the atmosphere, as a way of managing the build up of CO2 in the atomsphere.
-To learm more about DAC visit https://cnce.engineering.asu.edu/
+Direct Air Capture (DAC) is the process of capturing CO2 from the atmosphere, as a way of managing the build up of CO2 in the atmosphere.
+To learn more about DAC visit https://cnce.engineering.asu.edu/